 Find coffee and cake at Foundry Bakehouse in Albion.
 Satisfy your sweet tooth with a Danish that goes above and beyond or an orange-cranberry oatmeal cookie.
 It all pairs nicely with a hot cup of tea or coffee.

 Find pumpkin cocktails in downtown Marshall.
-The Copper Athletic Club uses pumpkin liquor, vanilla vodka and champagne to make a Sunday brunch mimosa.
+The Copper Athletic Club has a seasonal Sunday brunch that changes every month.
 Winston’s Pub is a great stop for a pumpkin martini or apple butter old fashioned.